nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Information**
 <div markdown="span" class="alert alert-primary">
-:information_source: **Info:** Provides information that is not essential, but may be useful (especially for advanced users!).
+:information_source: **Info:** Provides information that is not essential, but may be useful in certain edge cases.
 </div>

 **Tip**
 <div markdown="span" class="alert alert-success">
-:bulb: **Tip:** Provides recommendations on how you can use the app more effectively.
+:bulb: **Tip:** Provides recommendations on how you can modify/extend the app more effectively.
 </div>

 **Warning**